The complete guide to change manager roles and responsibilities

 Relevant industry experience: Practical experience in IT service management, project management, or closely related areas.

-Understanding of IT infrastructure: Knowledge of contemporary IT practices and systems, is crucial for effective change management.
+Understanding of IT infrastructure: Knowledge of contemporary IT practices and systems.

 Certifications